akovacs/uploadserver/README.md

-A simple standalone webserver for which you can upload and download files from.
+A simple standalone webserver which you can upload and download files from.

 # Setup
 1. Install rust toolchain manager: